Media Player Classic: Media Player Classic 6.4.9.1

-Media Player Classic - Home Cinema
+MPC Home Cinema

 A fork, called Media Player Classic - Home Cinema (MPC-HC), adds new features, as well as fixes bugs and updates libraries.
 It also updated the license to GPL-3.0-or-later.

 MPC-HC updates the original player and adds many useful functionalities including the option to remove tearing, additional video decoders (in particular H.264, VC-1 and MPEG-2 with DirectX Video Acceleration support), Enhanced Video Renderer support, and multiple bug fixes.
 There is also a 64 bit-version of Media Player Classic - Home Cinema for the various Windows x64 platforms.
 MPC-HC requires at least Windows XP Service Pack 3.

 As of version 1.4.2499.0, MPC-HC implemented color management support, an uncommon feature that nearly all video players on Microsoft Windows lack.
 Windows 8 support was introduced in version 1.6.5.
 Beginning with version 1.6.6 the stable releases are signed.

 Apart from stable releases as published, nightly builds are also publicly available.
 MPC-HC is also distributed in the PortableApps format.
+MPC-HC 1.7.1 adds support for H.265/HEVC codec.
 MPC-HC 1.7.8 released in 2015 was built with the MediaInfoLib 0.7.71.

-MPC-HC 1.7.1 added support for HEVC format.

-MPC-HC 1.7.13 now requires SSE2 supporting CPU and no longer runs on Intel Pentium III or AMD Athlon XP.